MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 where $\vec{s}_f(w) = \vec{v}_f'(w)$ is the velocity shear, or the derivative of the velocity with respect to water depth.
 We solve this PDE using a finite difference method-of-lines approach with an explicit solver (forward Euler and $4^{th}$ order Runge-Kuta are supported).

+Note that, although the transport equation is an advection equation in $C_f$, if we consider that $C_f$ acts as a proxy for $\eta$ through disintegration and cementation, what seems like an innocent reaction term in Equation @eq:transport, turns out to behave as a diffusion equation  in $\eta$.
+This is why we refer to $d_f$ as the *diffusion coefficient* of a particular facies.

 ## Other approaches
 In the critical angle approach developed by @Warrlich2000, sediment is transported from unstable slopes to the nearest down-slope stable region.
 Stability is defined separately for different grain sizes.
 This method is motivated by the empirical relationship between grain composition and maximum slope angle [@Kenter1990].